-One of the limitations we observed in our work is the lack of reliable generation metrics for our tasks.
-The models tend to generate wordy and explained outputs despite our attempts to specifically design the instruction template.
-As a solution, we used several metrics that can express one task's ability, and we reported the best-suited one.
+One limitation we observed in our work is the lack of reliable generation metrics for our tasks.
+The models tend to generate wordy and explained outputs despite our attempts to design the instruction template specifically.
+As a solution, we used several metrics that can express one task's ability and reported the best-suited one.

-In our current evaluation of all the models, we observed significant limitations while doing the spell correction and NER task.
+In our current evaluation of all the models, we observed significant limitations while preforming the spell correction and NER tasks.
 For Amharic spell correction all four generation models, including GPT-4, try to generate other things related to the text, and the word error rate for all of them is close to 99\%.

-We have yet to explore the effect of using machine-translated instruction datasets for building language-specific LLMs with regards to introducing cultural bias.
+We have yet to explore the effect of using machine-translated instruction datasets for building language-specific LLMs with regard to introducing cultural bias.